Tony Menezes

-Anthony Santos Menezes (born November 24, 1974) is a retired Canadian-Brazilian professional soccer player, who predominantly played as a defender and represented Canada national football team on 27 occasions between 1998 and 2003.
+Anthony Santos Menezes (born November 24, 1974) is a retired Canadian professional soccer player, who predominantly played as a defender and represented Canada national football team on 27 occasions between 1998 and 2003.

 Personal life

 A 6'1, 180 lb (82 kg) defender, Menezes was born in Mississauga, Ontario.
 He has a Brazilian mother and Portuguese father.
 When he was 10, he and his family immigrated to Brazil from Canada, where Tony was born.

 Club career

 Brazil

 Menezes began his professional club career at Madureira EC in 1996 and appeared in Campeonato Carioca Série B1.
 He later moved to another Brazilian team America FC Rio in 1997 and played until 1998.

 In 1999, he appeared with two different lower league clubs in Brazil, Bangu Atlético and Clube de Regatas Brasil before his stint in top flight side Botafogo between 2000 and 2001.

 He signed with Campeonato Brasileiro Série A outfit Botafogo in Rio de Janeiro and appeared in 6 Campeonato Carioca league matches.